spryker/spryker-docs/docs/scos/dev/glue-api-guides/202204.0/glue-api-tutorials/b2c-api-react-example/install-b2c-api-react-example.md

 {% endinfo_block %}

-## Installation inside the Development Virtual Machine
+## Install the app inside the Development Virtual Machine

-To perform the app installation on the VM:
+To install the app on the VM, follow these steps:

 1. Make sure that you have Spryker Glue REST API [installed and working](/docs/scos/dev/feature-integration-guides/{{site.version}}/glue-api/glue-api-installation-and-configuration.html).
 2. Log in to the VM.
 For this purpose, execute the following command on the host where the VM runs: